BA in Modern and Classical Languages and Literatures - French Specialization

 2

 No fewer than 9 credit hours must be literature.
-It is strongly recommended that students specializing in French take courses in related fields such as other foreign languages, art history, English, history and philosophy.
+It is strongly recommended that students specializing in French take courses in related fields such as other world languages, art history, English, history and philosophy.

 Native Speakers